 This is, of course, a serious crime, and checks have been instituted at the Post Office in recent months to shore up change-of-address security.
 But the same process is even easier with digital transactions, which makes the need for customer address verification readily apparent.
-It’s crucial in any case where an address is the key piece of information that enables a high-risk transaction – whether you’re ordering an expensive engagement ring from Amazon, or listing a home for rent on AirBnB.
+It’s crucial in any case where an address is the key piece of information that enables a high-risk transaction – whether you’re ordering an expensive engagement ring from Amazon, taking out a mortgage for a property, or listing a home for rent on AirBnB.

 The Downsides of Stale Data

 The key ingredient in any effective customer address verification program is, of course, fresh, trustworthy address data.
 Outdated or vulnerable address databases just don’t cut it.

 Why?
 First, consider the case of outdated address information.
 Suppose you’re making a big-ticket purchase online, and you’ve recently moved houses.
 Before your new address is verified by the seller, you could be locked out of such purchases entirely – or they might only be deliverable to your old address.